What is Envoy Proxy?

 Yes!
 Gloo Mesh makes Istio easier to manage by abstracting away complicated Istio configuration.
 It prevents users from making common Istio mistakes that could potentially cause outages.
 Even within a single cluster Gloo Mesh brings security features (like role-based access control, certificate management, FIPs certification), reliability features (like dynamic scaling to thousands of nodes, published SLAs, long term N-4 version support, and patch backporting), and extensibility features like WebAssembly (Wasm.)

-Gloo Mesh runs anywhere you can run Kubernetes, including AWS (Amazon EC2, Amazon EKS), Azure (Compute, AKS), Google Cloud (Compute Engine, GKE, Anthos), Red Hat OpenShift, VMware Tanzu Kubernetes Grid, on VMs (virtual machines), and on on bare-metal servers.
+Gloo Mesh helps you deploy, upgrade, and manage Istio anywhere you can run Kubernetes, including AWS (Amazon EC2, Amazon EKS), Azure (Compute, AKS), Google Cloud (Compute Engine, GKE, Anthos), Red Hat OpenShift, VMware Tanzu Kubernetes Grid, on VMs (virtual machines), and on bare-metal servers.

 Yes!
-Gloo Mesh Enterprise has been verified and can be supported as part of your overall Federal Information Processing Standards (FIPS) technology solution, alongside appropriate people and process policies.
+Gloo Mesh Enterprise has comprehensive security controls built in, including mTLS, RBAC, WAF, and DLP.
+Gloo Mesh has been verified and can be supported as part of your overall Federal Information Processing Standards (FIPS) technology solution, alongside appropriate people and process policies.
 This covers data plane and control plane certification as well as a distro-less build option.

 What is the difference between Istio, Gloo Mesh, and Gloo Mesh Enterprise?